SpaceX rocket grounded for 'couple more months,' company says

 Luxembourg-based SES SA has a contract to fly on the first Falcon 9 rocket that features an upgraded first-stage engine.

-"We rely on SpaceX and we have full confidence in them," SES spokesman Markus Payer said.

-The Falcon upgrade will better position SpaceX to land its rockets at the launch site so they can be refurbished and reflown.
+The upgrade will allow SpaceX to attempt to land its rockets back at the launch site from high-altitude missions so they can be refurbished and reused.

 The Jason 3 satellite is slated to fly aboard the standard Falcon 9.